khulnasoft-lab/gopkg/README.md

 ### Go Modules

 The Go community is now using Go Modules to handle dependencies.
-Please consider using that instead of Glide.
-Glide is now mostly unmaintained.
+Please consider using that instead of Gopkg.
+Gopkg is now mostly unmaintained.

 ### Features